T. J. Atwood: Professional career

 On July 16, 2020, Atwood signed with the Svendborg Rabbits of the Danish Basketligaen.
 On January 2, 2021, he signed with Depiro Rabat Imtarfa of the Maltese Division One league.
 Atwood re-signed with the team on August 2.
 On 12 November, Atwood was announced as a new signing for Iskra Svit of the Slovak Basketball League.
 On July 31, 2023, Atwood signed for Plymouth City Patriots of the British Basketball League.
-In August 2024, Atwood signed for Cheshire Phoenix of the Super League Basketball.
+He averaged 17 points, seven rebounds and three assists per game and was an All-Star selection.
+In August 2024, Atwood signed with the Cheshire Phoenix of the Super League Basketball.
+On November 3, 2025, he rejoined Iskra Svit.